Your TIAMSA Trustees

 Georgina S. Walker: ‘I have an innovative specialisation in private and public museums, historical and contemporary museology and curatorial and art market studies.
 My doctoral dissertation and research interests connect the rising popularity of private museums with new models of philanthropy, collecting and complex interrelationships between private and public museums and private museums and the art market.
 Hosting the TIAMSA Conference Melbourne 2024 at the University of Melbourne was a great opportunity to expand TIAMSA’s networks within a broader geographic and cultural landscape and I look forward to continuing to build on that work.’

 Evolution of the Board: The first TIAMSA Board, comprising eight members, was elected at our first Annual General Meeting (AGM) on 15 July 2016: Chaired by Johannes Nathan it included Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer, Veronika Korbei, Barbara Pezzini (Co-Chair during the first three months, she left the board in October 2016) and Jonathan Woolfson.
 Four additional officers were elected to the board at our 2nd AGM on 13 July 2017: Kim Oosterlinck, Iain Robertson, Olav Velthuis and Filip Vermeylen.
 At the 3rd AGM on 29 September 2018, Veronika Korbei was elected as Co-Chair while Nirmalie Mulloli was elected as Coordinator.
 In August 2020, Nirmalie Mulloli left while Sharon Dowley and Inna Schill became the new TIAMSA Coordinators.
-At the 7th AGM on 13 September 2022, Veronika Korbei (Co-Chair 2018-2022) and Johannes Nathan (Chair 2016-2018 / Co-Chair 2018-2022) made room for new Co-Chairs, Véronique Chagnon-Burke and Kim Oosterlinck, while Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer and Jonathan Woolfson also left the board – which was in turn joined by Philipp Nürnberger (Finance Officer), Natasha Degen and Alicja Jagielska-Burduk.
+At the 7th AGM on 13 September 2022, Veronika Korbei (Co-Chair 2018-2022) and Johannes Nathan (Chair 2016-2018 / Co-Chair 2018-2022) made room for new Co-Chairs, Véronique Chagnon-Burke and Kim Oosterlinck, while Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer and Jonathan Woolfson also left the board – which was in turn joined by Philipp Nürnberger, Natasha Degen and Alicja Jagielska-Burduk.
 At the same time, Joe Borges and Masoom Pincha became TIAMSA’s new Coordinators.
 At the 8th AGM on 13 July 2024 Georgina S. Walker, Adelaide Duarte and Anne-Sophie V. Radermecker were elected as new board members.
-TIAMSA cordially thanks all previous and current board members for their work on behalf of the association!
+At the 9th AGM on 5th July 2025, Kim Oosterlinck (2022-2025) made room for the new co-chair Anne-Sophie Radermecker while Filip Vermeylen, Olav Velthuis, Ian Roberstson and Kim Oosterlink left the board, which in turn welcomes four new members, Sandra van Ginhoven, Francesco Angelini, Larissa Buchholz and Zacharias Mawick.
+TIAMSA cordially thanks all previous and current trustees for their work on behalf of the association!